thycotic/rabbitmq-helper/docs/certificate/convert-cngecctopem.md

 openssl pkcs12 -in localhost.pfx -clcerts -nokeys -out cert.pem
 ```

-# How to use CNG or ECC certificates with the RabbitMq Helper
+# How to use CNG or ECC certificates with the helper

 1. Run the OpenSSL commands above to convert your CNG or ECC PFX certificate to a cert.key and cert.pem file.
 2. Follow the [Convert a CA Certificate PFX to PEM File](convert-cacerttopem.md) instructions to generate your ca.pem file.